 Muscat International Airport is the gateway to Oman for the majority of foreign residents.
-Its one terminal – Terminal 2 is under construction – serves flights from 27 countries, mainly from the Middle East, East Africa, South Asia, and Europe.
-In 2012, about 7.5 million passengers used Oman’s busiest airport.
+Its one terminal — Terminal 2 is under construction and due to be finished in early 2016 — serves flights from 27 countries, mainly from the Middle East, East Africa, South Asia, and Europe.
+In 2014, about 8.7 million passengers used Oman’s busiest airport.

 The hub of the national flag carrier, Oman Air, is located about 32 km from Muscat’s city center, in the district of Seeb.
 It is connected to the metropolitan area by mini-bus, private (rather expensive) taxi services to several international hotels, and rental car companies.

 The country’s other major airport is based in Salalah, in the southern province of Dhofar.
 It only serves five airlines — especially Air India and Oman Air — and focuses on domestic flights to Muscat, as well as international connections to Dubai and India.
 However, Salalah is currently being transformed into a bigger international airport to cope with the rising number of passengers.

 At the moment, Oman does not have a rail network or, indeed, any major railway line.
 The best way of traveling between larger cities is taking an intercity bus.
 These buses are normally air-conditioned and relatively comfortable, although they aren’t a very fast way to travel.
 Muscat’s main ONTC bus depot is based in Ruwi, with daily connections to places like Sohar, Nizwa, or Salalah.